Getting started with the Attendance module

-The ChurchSuite Attendance Module is the core repository for recording attendance metrics for your church.
-Optionally you can track contact attendance, but at its simplest level it serves to simply record key metrics about your church service attendance.
+The ChurchSuite Attendance Module is the core repository for recording attendance metrics.
+You can optionally track Address Book contact attendance, but at its simplest level the module serves to record key metrics about your church service attendance.

-At the heart of the Attendance module are Categories and Groups (groups, in this context are like sub-categories).
-Categories are the headings under which your attendance metrics are grouped and from which Attendance module reports can be generated.
+At the heart of the Attendance module are Categories and Groups (groups, in this context are sub-categories).
+Categories are the headings under which your attendance metrics are grouped, and from which attendance reports are produced.

 In this article